CLICK ON THE UNIT MEMBERS' NAMES TO LEARN MORE ABOUT THEM

 Since the Unit began, PTE has issued commissions to many of the works-in-progress and has produced a new Playwrights Unit play every season since 2010-11.
 We produced Burnin' Love by Sharon Bajer in March, 2011, The Secret Mask by Rick Chafe in November, 2012 and The Brink by Ellen Peterson opened the 2012-2013 season as the 140th new play in our 40 year history.
 Social Studies by Tricia Cooper was produced as part of PTE's 2013-14 season in November, 2013.
-Ellen Peterson's Small Things was on PTE's stage in October 2014, Rick Chafe's Marriage: A Demolition in Two Acts in March 2016, Ginny Collins's The Flats in January/February 2017, and Joseph Aragon's How the Heavens Go in February 2018.
+Rick Chafe's Marriage: A Demolition in Two Acts was on the PTE stage in March 2016, Ginny Collins's The Flats in January/February 2017, and Joseph Aragon's How the Heavens Go in February 2018.

 Because our playwrights are not confined to writing just for PTE, they have seen a number of plays produced on other stages, including Alix Sobler's The Annex at the RMTC Warehouse and Joseph Aragon's Bloodless in Toronto and Winnipeg.
 Both The Secret Mask and Social Studies have seen additional productions across the country since premiering at PTE.

 PTE feels that this is a win-win situation – the lifeblood of theatre in this community (the playwrights) are given the opportunity to pursue their craft with encouragement and support, and PTE is able to more fully realize our goal to foster the creation of theatre and to nurture theatre artists.
 And having artists around the office all the time is an extra bonus!